2026 FAST Conference

 FAST 2025 CONFERENCE PROGRAM BOOK

-Schedule at a Glance/Agenda for our 2025 Conference!
+Schedule at a Glance/Agenda for our 2026 Conference is coming soon!

-Social Events and Workshops available at the Conference
+Social Event and Workshops available at the Conference (Thursday)(not included in conference registration)

 There is a small fee to attend the field trip and the workshops that is in addition to the conference registration fee.
 Concurrent sessions on Friday and Saturday are free.
 Conference registration is required to attend all events.